wmanley/stb-tester/README.rst

 * OpenCV (image processing library) version >= 2.0.0, and the OpenCV python bindings.

-* For the Hauppauge video capture device you'll need the gstreamer-ffmpeg package (e.g. from the rpmfusion-free repository) for H.264 decoding.
+* For the Hauppauge video capture device you'll need the gstreamer-libav package (e.g. from the rpmfusion-free repository) for H.264 decoding.